Stalagmites, some of the most familiar cave formations, are best known as upward-growing, massive calcite mounds deposited

 here.
 Be sure to drop by the Splattermite Chamber and visit

 some more of my personal favorites in the Wide World of Calcite Stalagmites.

 As with all speleothems, stalagmites are identified not by their mineral composition, but by their outward form and internal structure.
 Thus, cavers also refer to aragonite and gypsum stalagmites, when we are lucky enough to come across them.
 A very impressive aragonite stal can be seen in the Raft Cone Branch of the Virtual Cave.

 As can be seen in the intensely corroded specimen of the top photo, stalagmites are built up from many successive growth layers.
 As can't be seen in the photo, each layer is made up of tiny, elongate calcite crystals oriented roughly perpendicular to the growing surface.
 If drip water evaporates from the stalagmite surface, layers of minute aragonite crystals may also develop.
 Darkly stained layers attest to the episodic influx of impurities, usually organics.

-Stalagmites take on a variety of forms, from tall, spindly "broomsticks" (second photo) to ornate, multi-tiered towers (fourth photo).
+Stalagmites take on a variety of forms, from typical rounded top shapes (second photo) to tall, spindly "broomsticks" (third photo) to ornate, multi-tiered towers (fourth photo).
 Shape is determined largely by drip rate, ceiling height, cave atmosphere conditions, and the carbonate chemistry of the drip water solution.

 Broomsticks, for instance, form where deposition of calcite occurs rapidly, before drip water has a chance to dribble down along the sides of the stalagmite.
 Oddly, these conditions occur both in the tropics, where high carbon dioxide levels inherited from overlying soils cause rapid degassing and depostition, and in arid regions, where deposition can be accelerated by evaporation.